 Request Help [login required]

-Request Tracker (RT) is a web-based client application solution that UMBC departments use to keep track of tasks, issues, knowledge, and collaboration in the form of request tickets.
-Click here for frequently asked questions (FAQs) and for information on how to submit a request for help.
+Request Tracker (RT) is a web-based client application solution that UMBC departments and units use to keep track of tasks, issues, knowledge, and collaboration in the form of request tickets.